tqdm/tqdm/README.md

         Minimum progress update interval, in seconds [default: 0.1]. miniters  : int, optional
-        Minimum progress update interval, in iterations [default: None].
+        Minimum progress update interval, in iterations [default: None]. ascii  : bool, optional
+        Whether to only fill the meter with ASCII characters (1-9 #).
+        If not set, use unicode (▏▎▋█ █) [default: False].

     Returns
     -------